bgd-labs/proposal-3.0.2-upgrade/README.md

 ### E2E tests

-We simulated the proposal execution and afterwards ran our E2E test suite, covering supply, withdraw and borrow of all listed assets on a respective pool.
+We simulated the proposal execution and afterwards ran our E2E test suite, covering supply, withdraw and borrow of all listed assets on a respective pool(excluding fantom & harmony as all assets are frozen on these networks).

 ## Development